 But I’ve got that list and then I’ve plotted it out in the calendar.
 What this did for me was that one, I could see the variety of content that I was going to release for the next quarter or the next three months, and it allowed me to also adjust.

 I had planned to do this live stream today, but we had a lot of problems and it’s not gonna happen.
-So, you know, with this calendar I can move things around so I can move it to tomorrow or I can move it to next week.
+With this calendar I can move things around so I can move it to tomorrow or I can move it to next week.

 I just drag and drop it.
 It will probably be tomorrow that I do it so I just shift it around.
 And that’s it.
-So that’s what I love about Google sheets.
+That’s what I love about Google sheets.

 It’s really flexible and it’s easy to use.
 It’s, you know, it’s select a cell type in what you want to type and then colour code it.
 I love colours.
 Who doesn’t love colours?
 Everyone loves colours.

 I liked how she did this.
-So she had a content calendar that looks different to this.
-So I did not copy anyone.
+She had a content calendar that looks different to this.
+I did not copy anyone.
 I borrowed this idea where she had a space for her ideas.
-So you’ve got on one hand on my calendar all of the dates that I’m going to drop content or you’re going to drop content and when they will go, and then there’s a space for your ideas.
+You’ve got on one hand on my calendar all of the dates that I’m going to drop content or you’re going to drop content and when they will go, and then there’s a space for your ideas.

 There’s a space for it all in the one place.
 And then I can translate that into the next quarter when I’m planning the next quarter’s content.
-So this I found to be a really powerful exercise to sit down and to go through.
+This I found to be a really powerful exercise to sit down and to go through.

 I think that seeing what you’re going to create, really helps you own it.
 It really helps you go, ‘yup, this one I’m going to do’.
 And then the next goal is to working around to actually implementing that.

-So my content calendar isn’t done.
-So all I’ve done, not all I’ve done, what I’ve done in this stage is I’ve planned it.
-So I’ve planned what I’m going to do, how often I’m going to do it, and then I’ve slot in the topics that I’ll actually create.
+My content calendar isn’t done.
+All I’ve done, not all I’ve done, what I’ve done in this stage is I’ve planned it.
+I’ve planned what I’m going to do, how often I’m going to do it, and then I’ve slot in the topics that I’ll actually create.
 The next part is implementation.
-So what I did next was I use Asana as my project management tools.
+What I did next was I use Asana as my project management tools.
 I know there’s lots out there.

 I love Trello.
 Trello is a really great one.
 I really love Favro they’re a great little one as well, but they’re a little bit expensive for me as a small business owner, there are so many different tools out there.